Nationals speedster Trea Turner fractures wrist after hit by pitch

 "It sucks," added Turner.
 "I'm trying to have a good at-bat right there.
 You wish it hit you in the back or arm or something -- not the hand or wrist, which is never fun.
 I thought about Freddie Freeman earlier in the year, that's no fun.
 It is what it is, you have to roll with it."

-Although it's not yet known how much time Turner will miss, Freeman suffered the same injury when he was hit by a pitch on May 17th, and his original timetable was 10 weeks.
-The Atlanta Braves slugger is slated to begin a minor-league rehab assignment this weekend.
+Although it's not yet known how much time Turner will miss, Freeman suffered the same injury when he was hit by a pitch on May 17, and his original timetable was 10 weeks.
+The Atlanta Braves slugger is slated to begin a minor league rehab assignment this weekend.

-Turner's injury is a huge blow for the first-place Nationals, who lost original leadoff man Adam Eaton on April 28th to a torn ACL.
-Although Turner struggled at first replacing Eaton at the top of the lineup, he's been one of the game's most productive table-setters over the last month and a half.
-The runner-up in last year's NL Rookie of the Year voting, Turner tied a franchise record on Tuesday when he stole four bases against the Cubs.
+Turner's injury is a huge blow to the first-place Nationals, who lost original leadoff man Adam Eaton on April 28 to a torn ACL.
+Although Turner struggled at first replacing Eaton at the top of the lineup, he has been one of the game's most productive table setters over the last month and a half.
+The runner-up in last year's NL Rookie of the Year voting, Turner tied a franchise record Tuesday when he stole four bases against the Cubs.

-A former first-round pick out of North Carolina State, Turner is hitting .279 with seven home runs and 32 RBI.
+A former first-round pick out of North Carolina State, Turner is hitting .279 with seven home runs and 32 RBIs.

 In Turner's absence, the Nationals will likely turn to Difo and veteran infielder Stephen Drew to fill the void at shortstop.